IroiseStudio/sentiment-analysis-techniques/README.md

 4. **Prompt Engineering** — LLM zero/few‑shot classification via prompt templates (LangChain optional)

 This project aligns with the practice tasks in the companion brief (load data, build ML baseline, try TF‑IDF, test a transformer, and explore prompt engineering).

 ---

-## Live Space / Demo

-If you are running this in a public Space, add your Space URL here.

----